Aburatsu Station: Layout

 The station consists of an island platform serving two tracks at grade with a passing loop running on the west side.
 The station building is a wooden structure built in western style.
 It houses a waiting area and a ticket window.
 The station is not staffed by JR Kyushu but some types of tickets are available from a kan'i itaku agent on site who manages the ticket window.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases, reaching Ōdōtsu by 1936.
 The track was extended further north with Aburatsu opening as the northern terminus on 19 April 1937.
 It became a through-station on 28 October 1941 when the track was extended to Kitagō.
 The route was designated the Nichinan Line on 8 May 1963.
+Freight operations were discontinued in 1982 and baggage handling in 1985.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.